Overall STRONG STAR Training Initiative Outcomes:

 • 32 States with Trained Providers

 • Over 2100 patients have received EBTs from SSTI providers.

 • 81% of SSTI providers reported continuing to implement EBT 1-year post-training.

-The STRONG STAR Training Initiative will provide partial scholarships for veteran-serving community mental health providers through funding from Boeing in EBTs for PTSD in 2020.
+The STRONG STAR Training Initiative will provide partial scholarships for veteran-serving community mental health providers through funding from the Boeing Corporation in EBTs for PTSD.
 The goal of this project is to continue to build nationwide community-level access to evidence-based treatments (EBTs) for PTSD for veterans by training mental health providers and organizations to ensure long-term sustainability of PTSD treatment programs.
-Funding will support the Training Initiative’s competency-based training program.

 Bob Woodruff Foundation In Partnership with the Qatar Harvey Fund